JonahSchwartz521/UFC-Fight-Finishes-Analysis/README.md

 ## How to View the Project
-  1. Download main_dashboard.twbx from this repository.
+  1. Download main_dashboard.twbx from the visuals folder.
   2. Open it using Tableau Desktop (any version that supports .twbx files).
   3. Interact with the visualizations to explore UFC fight finish trends!